Bereketgebeyaw/asset_management/README.md

 #### Entity Framework Tools Not Found

-If you get an error like "dotnet-ef does not exist", follow these steps:
+If you get an error like "dotnet-ef does not exist", follow these steps **in order**:

 1. **Check if tools are installed**: